SplitTime/OpenSplitTime/README.md

 Contributing
 -------------

 We love Issues but we love Pull Requests more!
 If you want to change something or add something feel free to do so.
 If you don't have enough time or skills start an issue.
-Below are some loose guidlines for contributing.
+Below are some loose guidelines for contributing.

 ### Pull Requests